 You may submit a complaint anonymously.
 However, in order to properly consider and respond to your request, Elections ACT may require further information from you.
-Therefore, please include your contact details if you submit a complaint unless you wish to remain anonymous.

 Elections ACT will respond to complaints within 30 days of receipt.
-If you are dissatisfied with Elections ACT's response to a complaint, you may complain to the Office of the Australian Information Commissioner (OAIC).
+If you are dissatisfied with Elections ACT's response to a complaint, you may contact the Office of the Australian Information Commissioner (OAIC).
 The OAIC is an independent external body.
-Under an arrangement between the ACT Government and the Australian Government, the Australian Information Commissioner is exercising some of the functions of the ACT Information Privacy Commissioner.
-These responsibilities include handling privacy complaints against, and receiving data breach notifications from, ACT public sector agencies, and conducting assessments of ACT public sector agencies' compliance with the Information Privacy Act.
+Under an arrangement between the ACT Government and the Australian Government, the Australian Information Commissioner performs some of the functions of the ACT Information Privacy Commissioner.
+These responsibilities include handling privacy complaints against ACT public sector agencies, conducting assessments of ACT public sector agencies' compliance with the Information Privacy Act and receiving data breach notifications.